zhihaolin/CS230_Project/README.md

 # CS230_Project
-This is a project repository for CS230: Deep Learning.
+This is a class project repository for CS230: Deep Learning.